kunalkian/FullStack_Dev/HTML/10_Head Tag/readme.md

 - **Base Tag:**
   - `<base href="...">` sets a base URL for all relative URLs in the document—for advanced use, like working with directory structures.
-  - Assignment: Practice by reading about the base tag and its practical applications on MDN.[1]
+  - Assignment: Practice by reading about the base tag and its practical applications on MDN.

 ***